Denis2054/Transformers-for-NLP-and-Computer-Vision-3rd-Edition/README.md

 by Denis Rothman <br><br>
 <img src="https://github.com/Denis2054/Transformers_3rd_Edition/blob/main/Transformers_3rd_Edition.jpg?raw=tru" alt="drawing" width="400"/>

-This repo is continually updated and updgraded.
+This repo is continually updated and upgraded.
 Last update: April 29, 2024
 Look for 🐬 to explore new bonus notebooks!
 Look for 🎏 to find the latest updates such as OpenAI's latest gpt-4-turbo model and resolved issues.